Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

 If your ex-partner or other people inform the Immigration Office that you have separated, you will usually receive a letter from the Immigration Office.
 In this letter, the Immigration Office asks whether you are still married.
 Alternatively, the Immigration Office may send you a letter and inform you that your current residence permit is no longer valid or that its validity period will be shortened.

 Important: You must reply to this letter.
-Be sure to keep to the specified deadline.
+The specified deadline must be adhered to.
 It is essential that you seek counselling before answering.
 You can find a counselling centre nearby in the section "Where can I find advice and support?".

 What do I need to apply for the Independent right of residence for spouses?

 You can obtain the Independent right of residence for spouses from the Immigration Office responsible for you.
-It is best to ask them directly what you must submit and when.
+You can ask them directly what you must submit and when.
 You have to pay for the application.
 You can ask the immigration office directly about the fees.

-• If you want to claim particular hardship, you have to prove it, for instance, with police reports or certificates in the case of domestic violence.
-It is best to get help from a counselling centre.
+- If you want to claim particular hardship, you have to prove it, for instance, with police reports or certificates in the case of domestic violence.
+You can get help from a counselling centre.
 In the section "Where can I find advice and support?" you will find counselling centres in your area.

-• If your wife or husband is deceased, you must bring a copy of the death certificate with you.
+- If your wife or husband is deceased, you must bring a copy of the death certificate with you.
 That is an official document confirming the death of your spouse.
 You can obtain it from the registry office responsible for you.
 Check out the website of your city or municipality to find the registry office responsible for you.
 You can also look it up on Google.
-Enter your place of residence and the term "Standesamt".
+You can enter your place of residence and the term "Standesamt".

 Can I extend my independent right of residence?